alan2207/bulletproof-react/docs/components-and-styling.md

 #### Headless component libraries:

 If you have a specific design system from your designer, it might be easier and better solution to go with headless components that come unstyled than to adapt a fully featured library components such as Material UI to your needs.
-Some of the good options are:
+Some good options are:

 - [Reakit](https://reakit.io/)
 - [Headless UI](https://headlessui.dev/)